Tracker Installation on Strap

 [info] Comparison Explanation

-Compared to the common method, this process is more complicated and takes more time, but it is more stable, and the force of the strap on the tracker is stronger.
-The specific method is shown in the video.
+Compared to the common method, the complex method is more cumbersome and time-consuming, but it is more stable, with stronger force exerted by the strap on the tracker.
+The specific method is shown in the figure.

 For waist and chest straps, when using the complex method, an additional auxiliary strap is needed.
 See the video below for details.

-In mainland China, quick release is optional (only for users with quick release)
+Quick release is optional in mainland China (only for users with quick release)

 Common Quick Release Installation Method